Akash-vadakkeveetil/Devops/2. Operating systems and Linux basics/Basic-commands.md

 - `history`- to show all the commands we used in the current session
 - `history <number>` - to display the last <number> commands used in the current session

+### Pipes and Redirects

+- Some times we have to use the output of one command as the input of next .
+So we use pipe represented by `|`
+-